moiSentineL/moisentinel.github.io/src/core/my pages.md

 layout: core/my-pages.njk
 permalink: "/pages/index.html"
 ---
-This are some pages which are more "permanent" and reflect more about me than my blogs.
-It includes my philosophy, tech, beliefs and so on.
+This are some pages which are persistent and more "helpful" than my blogs.
+These are the pages that reflect the most about my philosophy, beliefs and so on.

 (work in progress)